carbon-io/carbond/docs/ref/carbond.Service.rst

        :type: function()[]
        :default: ``[]``

        Middleware that will be invoked in the event that an error is thrown.
-Errorhandling middleware function signatures should conform to ``fn(err, req, res, next)``.
+Error-handling middleware function signatures should conform to ``fn(err, req, res, next)``.

     .. attribute:: errors